 TL;DR: In partnership with our sponsors, InterSystems and Open University, along with the team at Raccoon Gang, we are excited to announce the beta release of the new Video XBlock, an extension to Open edX which lets you securely deliver video content to your learners via web and mobile.
-Want to partner up and help develop new Open edX features?
-Get in touch and learn more about our Sponsored Feature Development program.

 If you’ve ever wanted to securely deliver video content to both your desktop and mobile learners, then you might already know that the default functionality provided by Open edX is lacking in this area.
 As I mentioned in my previous post about video XBlocks, this can be a challenge, especially in a corporate learning environment.